bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 -------------

 In the production environment Sprockets uses the fingerprinting scheme outlined above.
-By default Rails assumes assets have been precompiled and will be served as static assets by your web server.
+By default Quails assumes assets have been precompiled and will be served as static assets by your web server.

 During the precompilation phase an SHA256 is generated from the contents of the compiled files, and inserted into the filenames as they are written to disk.
-These fingerprinted names are used by the Rails helpers in place of the manifest name.
+These fingerprinted names are used by the Quails helpers in place of the manifest name.

 For example this: